February 27th, 2007

 Not sure if I agree with that.
 For "ordinary people out there" this holds true, but if you're making a living in tech, I can see some big penalties.

 This entry was posted on Tuesday, February 27th, 2007 at 20:35 and is filed under PC Doctor's Thoughts, Windows Vista.
 You can follow any responses to this entry through the RSS 2.0 feed.
-Responses are currently closed, but you can trackback from your own site.
+Both comments and pings are currently closed.